afombravo/2FAST2Q/README.md

 \\\\\\\

-When using the graphical user interface option, it's possible that the interface doesnt close down after pressing OK and "gets stuck".
+When using the graphical user interface option, it's possible that the interface doesn’t close down after pressing OK and "gets stuck".
 The program is still running, and progress can be monitored by checking the indicated output folder.
 When the final "compiled.csv" appears on the folder, the program has finished running and can be closed using any means.

 =================================